-Your Mac may be set up like Fort Knox, but your backups are done on an external drive or server.
-If your backups are not encrypted an unauthorized user doesn’t need to go through all the trouble of accessing your Mac, they can take your backups instead.
-Luckily, Apple makes it very easy to encrypt your Time Machine backups.
-There are two ways to go about this, I will cover both.
+Your Mac may be set up like Fort Knox, but your backups are copied to an external drive or server.
+If your backups are not encrypted, an unauthorized user doesn’t need to go through all the trouble of accessing your Mac; they can just take your backups instead.
+Luckily, Apple makes it very easy to encrypt Time Machine backups.
+There are two ways to do this, and I will cover both.
 In this example, I will walk through the first time setup of Time Machine.

-To set up an encrypted Time Machine backup, click here and follow these steps:
+To set up an encrypted Time Machine backup, follow these steps:

 How to Back up to an External Drive or External Drive Partition

-How to Back up to a Server or Time Capsule
+How to Back up to a Server, NAS, or Time Capsule